gemc/clas12Tags_old/README.md

 	  - "eventVertex, 0, 0, 0" (default): the RF time is the event start time + the light time-distance of the first particle from the point (0,0,0)
 	  - "eventTime".....................: the RF time is identical to the event start time

-	- cnd banks: 1 ADC output / pmt instead of ADCU/ADCD for a single paddle :soon:

 <br>